apnadkarni/blt/doc/combotree.rst

 Whenever the *combotree* window is smaller horizontally and/or vertically than the actual menu, the appropiate scrollbar is exposed.

-When mapped, the *combotree* displays a tree of items.
+When mapped, the *combotree* displays a tree of entries.
 There exist several different types of items, each with different actions and properties.
 Items of different types may be combined in a single menu.